Campus Versailles

 Presentation

-Inaugurated in 2021 in the heart of the Grande Écurie at the Château de Versailles, the Campus Versailles is a place of learning, practice, exchange and reflection dedicated to heritage professions and crafts of excellence.
-It is active in 5 areas that embrace the richness and excellence of our heritage: built heritage, art and design, horticulture and landscaping, gastronomy and cultural tourism.
+Inaugurated in 2021 in the heart of the Great Stables of the Palace of Versailles, Campus Versailles is a space for learning, practice, exchange, and reflection dedicated to heritage professions and the crafts of excellence.

 TRAINING THROUGH PRACTICE AND EXPERIENCE